masfour7/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+- Hey Alaa, would you like to watch something?
+--- Yes, sure
+- Cool, are you looking to watch a movie or would you like a specific channel?
+--- Movie
+- what type of movie would you be interested in?
+--- Horror!
+- Try this and let me know if you want something else: (show a movie)
+--- Something else
+- try this: (another movie)
+--- that's good
+- Enjoy!

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).